Kaan kingdom: History

 These expansion campaigns brought Dzibanche into conflict to the south with Tikal, a regional power established by Teotihuacan that also wanted the control of the region starting a historic rivalry for dominance in the Maya lowlands that lasted throughout the Classic period.
 In 562, the ruler K'ahk' Ti' Ch'ich' Ajsaakil of Dzibanche defeated Tikal, ending with its regional power and leaving Dzibanche and the Kaan kingdom as the ruling hegemony of the Maya lowlands for the next two centuries.
 The war campaigns continued with the ruler Uneh Chan achieving important victories for the Kaan kingdom against Palenque, the capital of the B'aakal kingdom in 599 and 611, with this the power of the Kaanu'l had already surpassed the rest of the states in the Maya lowlands.
 In the year 636 the Kaanu'l dynasty faced internal problems, Waxaklajuun Ubah Chan the successor to the throne of Dzibanche was overthrown by another member of the Kaan dynasty identified as Yuknoom Head, causing the lineage to split into two factions, with one part remaining in Dzibanche while the other part of the lineage settled in Calakmul, establishing the city as the new capital of the Kaan kingdom.
 For several years, the Kaan already had influence in the city of Calakmul, originally called Ux Te' Tuun, and which previously used the Chiik Nahb glyph.
 Dzibanche recovered from this internal crisis and remained as a political power center governed by a part of the Kaanu'l dynasty who achieved some victories against neighboring sites and continued with the urban development of the city.

-Funerary jade Mask of Yuknoom Ch'een II.
+Jade funerary mask of Yuknoom Ch'een II.